StevenBlack/hackfest/readme.md

 ### Introduction

-Here I extemporaneously explain who I am, and why I'm here, and what I'm going to talk about.
+Here I extemporaneously explain who I am, why I'm here, and what I'm going to talk about.
 You had to be there.

 ### Epistemology of Bitcoin (some high level conclusions)